 In partnership with Sustainability and DTD-Ride Reduction Program, Clackamas County Wellness has several resources to help you reach work by means other than a single occupancy vehicle.

 - Commuter Challenge

-Clackamas County will pay fifty percent of the cost of a monthly all-zone Tri Met pass.
+Clackamas County will pay half of the cost of a monthly all-zone Tri Met pass or the option of one or two 10-ticket books of two-hour tickets.
 Employees will pay their portion through a pre-tax payroll deduction.
 Participating employees must complete a payroll deduction authorization form prior to participating in the program.
 Employees may begin or end their participation in the program at any time by submitting a completed cancellation form with a minimum of six weeks advance notice.

 - Transit Assistance Program (EPP 57)

 - Transit Pass Request and Payroll Deduction Form

 - Transit Pass Cancellation Form

 One of the barriers to alternative commuting is wondering whether you can get home in an emergency.
 Not to worry!
 TriMet provides a taxi ride home for alternative commuters with emergencies who live and work in the TriMet service district.
 You may check the TriMet Website to determine if you live in the service district.
 See the rules for specifics.